-Finally, Lifx lights can play a second key role.
-The company's Life Plus range emit invisible infrared light at night, which boosts the quality of footage recorded by security cameras with an infrared night vision function.
+Finally, Lifx lights can play a key secondary role.
+The company's Life Plus range of smart bulbs emit invisible infrared light at night, which boosts the quality of footage recorded by security cameras with an infrared night vision function.

 For more on smart lights, click here:

 Cameras and signs

 Automated blinds and lights will go some way to help deter burglars, but if they still think your home is a worthy target you should be prepared.
 There are a wide range of wired and wireless security cameras available to suit most budgets.

 These cameras use motion detection to ensure they only record when they see movement, and some even use artificial intelligence to identify an unknown person before filming — saving the battery from being drained every time next door's cat walks past.

 The mere sight of a security camera on the side of your property could be enough to put off most potential burglars, but you could increase the deterrent by putting up a sign, either on a wall, in a window, or on a stake in the garden, stating that trespassers will be caught on video.

 Many cameras include microphones and speakers, so you can speak to trespassers from your smartphone, which can be set to alert you when the camera detects motion, or an unfamiliar face.
 That way, you can scare a burglar away with live audio, even if you aren't actually home and are away on vacation; of course, they don't know that, and may think you are watching them from inside the home.

 Furthermore, systems like Google Nest, Swann, and Ring can incorporate a floodlight, which illuminates your garden when a potential burglar is spotted.